browserify/browserify/README.markdown

 process
 -------

-Browserify exports a faux `process` object with these attributes:
+Browserify makes available a faux `process` object to modules with these
+attributes:

 * nextTick(fn) - uses [the postMessage trick](http://dbaron.org/log/20100309-faster-timeouts)
     for a faster `setTimeout(fn, 0)` if it can
 * title - set to 'browser' for browser code, 'node' in regular node code
+* browser - `true`, good for testing if you're in a browser or in node

+By default the process object is only available inside of files wrapped by browserify.
+To expose it, use `--exports=process`

 __dirname
 ---------